-Fire glass offers a unique product for any gas fire pit.
-With a wide variety of shapes, colors, and sizes of glass to choose from, this media option offers a great way to personalize your fire pit to match your style or outdoor décor.
+Fire glass offers a distinctive enhancement for any gas fire pit.
+With a wide variety of shapes, colors and sizes of glass to choose from, this media option offers a great way to personalize your fire pit to match your style or outdoor décor.
 This premium product is more than just a decorative enhancement, however, which is why we’ve put together this guide to answer some of the most common questions we receive about fire glass.

 What is Fire Glass?

-Fire glass is a decorative glass media option made specifically for use with fire features like fire pits and fireplaces.
+Fire glass is a decorative glass media option made specifically for use with fire pits and fireplaces.
 This glass goes through a tempering process to make the glass safe to use in a fire feature.
-Treated glass will not melt, smoke, or emit toxic odors, but standard untempered glass might—it could even explode when exposed to heat.
+Treated glass will not melt, smoke or emit toxic odors.
 Fire glass shards have also been tumbled to ensure sharp edges are removed, making them even safer to use.

 Fire glass serves several important purposes within a fire pit.
 The most obvious use of fire glass is as an aesthetic enhancement.
-As previously mentioned, fire glass comes in a wide variety of shapes, sizes, and colors to allow for an impressive level of customization when designing a fire pit.
-Different styles of glass can even be mixed for a more unique appearance.
+As previously mentioned, fire glass comes in a wide variety of shapes, sizes and colors to allow for an impressive level of customization when designing a fire pit.
+Different styles of glass can even be mixed for a more vibrant appearance.

 Finally, and perhaps most importantly, individual glass pieces spread gas more evenly throughout the fire pit to create a fuller, more natural flame.
 A fire pit burner without media would produce an unattractive and simple flame due to the fact the gas would burn far too efficiently with no variation in flame appearance.

 Does Fire Glass Burn Like Fuel?